MierenManz/McM0dSw1tch/README.md

 If you want to help me, please look at the code and implement the changes you like to see.
 I'll go over them if you post them in the issue's

 ## Changelog

-### Planned for v1.04
+### Planned for v1.05
-- Add more QoL features like nicer ui
-- Add Modpack downloads
-- Optimize program
+- currently nothing
+### v1.04
+- Rewrote script into multiple scripts.
+Check the Folders for the right scripts
 ### v1.03:
-- Fixed small bug where the UI wouldn't render if there were no modpacks available
+- Fixed small bug where the UI wouldn't render if there were no modpacks available.
-- Fixed small bug where the UI wouldn't close
+- Fixed small bug where the UI wouldn't close.
-- Added "remove mods" Button on the UI
+- Added "remove mods" Button on the UI.
 - Optimization
 ### v1.02:
-- Added QoL features
+- Added QoL features.
-- Added settings menu with the QoL features
+- Added settings menu with the QoL features.
 ### v1.01
-- Fixed small bugs & added README.md
+- Fixed small bugs & added README.md.
 ### v1.0
-- Initial Launch
+- Initial Launch.
+### Scraped
+Everything here is scraped or will be added much later for whatever reason
+- Premade Modpack downloads.

 ## License
 MIT License